Flood hazard mapping

 - areas of ponding.

 The work represents the most comprehensive flood hazard mapping in the city’s history.
-It is expected to be completed in 2021.
+It is expected to be completed by the end of 2021.
 The modelling of urban Wainuiomata is the first model to be completed.
+This is now being followed by Stokes Valley, Petone and Alicetown.
+In the coming months, the Waiwhetū catchment, which includes most of the Te Awa Kairangi/Hutt River valley floor, will be completed.

 An important part of finalising the maps is asking local people about their experiences of flooding on their properties and in their neighbourhoods.
-Wellington Water staff will be showing the maps to residents and seeking their observations and photos of past events at public drop-in sessions to ensure the maps are as accurate as possible.
+Wellington Water and council staff will be showing draft maps to residents and seeking their observations and photos of past events at public drop-in sessions to ensure the maps are as accurate as possible.

 What will Council do with the information?

-The overarching aim of this project is to protect life and property.
+The main aim of this project is to protect life and property.

-The information provided by the maps will be incorporated into the review of Hutt City Council’s District Plan, which includes the land use rules for Lower Hutt.
-This review is about to get underway.
+The information provided by the maps will be used in the review of the city's district plan, which includes the land use rules for Lower Hutt.
+This review is now underway.
 Council has a responsibility to ensure future developments avoid flood prone areas and do not make flooding risk worse for existing properties.

 All councils are required to make natural hazard information public.
-Any property with a history of flooding will have this information added to its Land Information Memorandum (LIM).
+Any property with a history of flooding, or identified as flood prone through this process, will have this information added to its Land Information Memorandum (LIM).

-The flood hazard maps will provide crucial information for the forward planning of storm water and other infrastructure in Lower Hutt.
-They will also be an important resource for local Civil Defense planning.
+The flood hazard maps will provide crucial information for the forward planning of stormwater and other infrastructure in Lower Hutt.
+They will also be an important resource for local civil defence planning.

 What happens next?

 The first modelling to be completed is of urban Wainuiomata.
-To ensure the maps are as accurate as possible, Wellington Water and Hutt City Council will be holding two public drop-in sessions.
+To ensure the maps are as accurate as possible, Wellington Water and Hutt City Council held two public drop-in sessions.

-These will enable residents to view the maps, ask questions about the project and provide their observations and photos of past flooding events.
-Wellington Water is keen to know where water flowed or settled in residents’ neighbourhoods and properties during past flooding events.
-This information will be used to fine tune the maps.
+This enabled residents to view the maps, ask questions about the project and provide their observations and photos of past flooding events.
+This information was used to fine tune the maps, which are now finalised.

 For more information on the flood hazard mapping project, see the frequently asked questions or contact Wellington Water at: firstname.lastname@example.org